 - The total tax burden as a percentage of GDP.

-In scoring fiscal freedom, each of these numerical variables is weighted equally as one-third of the component.
+Each of these numerical variables is weighted equally as one-third of the component score.
 This equal weighting allows a country to achieve a score as high as 67 based on two of the factors even if it receives a score of 0 on the third.

 Fiscal freedom scores are calculated with a quadratic cost function to reflect the diminishing revenue returns from very high rates of taxation.
 The data for each factor are converted to a 100-point scale using the following equation:

-No attempt has been made to identify an optimal level of government expenditures.
-The ideal level will vary from country to country, depending on factors ranging from culture to geography to level of development.
-However, volumes of research have shown that excessive government spending that causes chronic budget deficits and the accumulation of sovereign debt is one of the most serious drags on economic dynamism.
+No attempt has been made to identify an optimal level of government spending.
+The ideal level will vary from country to country, depending on factors ranging from culture to geography to level of economic development.
+However, government spending becomes an unavoidable burden at some point as government grows in scope and size, resulting in both misallocation of resources and loss of economic efficiency.
+Volumes of research have shown that excessive government spending that causes chronic budget deficits and the accumulation of public debt is one of the most serious drags on economic dynamism.

-The methodology treats zero government spending as the benchmark, and underdeveloped countries with little government capacity may receive artificially high scores as a result.
-However, such governments, which can provide few if any public goods, are likely to receive lower scores on some of the other components of economic freedom (such as property rights, financial freedom, and investment freedom) that reflect government effectiveness.
+The Index methodology treats zero government spending as the benchmark.
+Underdeveloped countries, particularly those with little government capacity, may receive artificially high scores as a result.
+However, such governments, which can provide few if any public goods, are likely to receive low scores on some of the other components of economic freedom (such as property rights, financial freedom, and investment freedom) that measure aspects of government effectiveness.